-Scanned PDF documents are some of the most nefarious types of document in terms of accessibility to users of assistive technology.
+Scanned PDF documents are some of the most nefarious types of documents in terms of accessibility.
 But why is that?
 Because, in most cases, if one scans a document directly to PDF, or scans and then converts it to PDF, the document will be transferred as a large image file.
 Each page will be made up of one large image, containing all the text, tables, images, and graphics.
-Also, the text on the page is not searchable, nor selectable.
+Also, the text on the page will not be searchable, nor selectable.

 If you want to make a scanned document accessible, you must first convert the image of the document into "real" text.
 This means that the text must be selectable and scalable.
 You can accomplish this by using Optical Character Recognition (OCR) software.
-If the PDF version is also to be your accessible version, you will need to add additional accessibility mark-up, adding "tags", adding alternative text for images, graphs, and charts, and adding header information to data tables.
-In most cases, text generated from a scanned image of a document is converted into unexpected segments.
+If the PDF version is also to be your accessible version, you will need to add additional accessibility mark-up.
+These mark-ups or “tags” serve to provide alternative text for images, graphs, charts and to add header information to data tables.
+This is important because, in most cases, without tagging the document the text generated from a scanned image is converted into unexpected segments.
 These segments can be out-of-order, in terms of the expected read-order of the document.
-You will need to perform several checks to insure the correct read-order is established once your document is converted.
+You will need to perform several checks to ensure the correct read-order is established once your document is converted.

 To make sure you can properly edit a scanned PDF document:

 Basically, you have two choices for creating your PDF document from paper.
 You can scan your document into an image file (typically a TIFF) and then convert the image file into a PDF.
 Or you can scan directly into PDF using the "Create PDF from Scanner" option in Acrobat; using your scanner's PDF conversion option; or using commercially available PDF conversion software.